estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 SET PERSIST binlog_expire_logs_seconds = 2592000;
 ```

+## Backfills and performance considerations

+When the a MySQL capture is initiated, by default, the connector first *backfills*, or captures the targeted tables in their current state.
+It then transitions to capturing change events on an ongoing basis.

+This is desirable in most cases, as in ensures that a complete view of your tables is captured into Flow.
+However, you may find it appropriate to skip the backfill, especially for extremely large tables.

+In this case, you may turn of backfilling on a per-table basis.
+See [properties](#properties) for details.

 ## Configuration
 You configure connectors either in the Flow web app, or by directly editing the catalog spec YAML.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
 The values and YAML sample below provide configuration details specific to the MySQL source connector.